PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 - Microsoft Teams
 - Email

-If you are on a Standard or Enterprise plan you can also configure Prefect API actions.
+If you are on a Standard or Enterprise plan, you can also configure Prefect API actions.
 These allow you to do the following:

 - Cancel a flow run
 - Pause a flow's schedule